Cello Chords: Bow Aspects

 A chord requires a rapid and extreme change in bow-level, almost always from the bottom strings to the top strings.
 We can do this string crossing in several different ways: either with a whole-arm movement from the shoulder and back, a whole-arm movement from the elbow, or with a much more economical movement of pronation of the bow hand (which only works at the frog).
 We can of course also combine these three different movements in different proportions.
 Lluis Claret, a Zen master at the cello, proposes, for typical downbow chords in the lower half of the bow, wrist pronation rather than elbow flapping.

-SPREAD ACCORDING TO MUSICAL EPOCH/STYLE
+SPREAD ACCORDING TO MUSICAL EPOCH/STYLE: ROMANTIC SANDWICH OR BAROQUE-AND-ROLL ?

 Our choice between these two alternatives is largely dictated by style (historical period).
 Normally in music of the Romantic Period, a loud dramatic chord would be likely to be played “2+2”, whereas in Baroque and Classical Period music, chords are more likely to be “rolled” (arpeggiated, spread), especially for softer chords but even also for loud, dramatic ones.